5 Financial Silver Linings Seniors Have to Look Forward to in 2023

 Catch-Up Contributions Available for Seniors

-You may be eligible to contribute much more through catch-up contributions if you’re above 50 or have more than 15 years of service for a 403(b) plan.
-More than the standard $22,500, you could contribute up to $30,000 this year.
-This way, you can supercharge your retirement savings if you have the extra cash.
-2023 is a bright year for seniors and their finances.
-These silver linings will help ease some of the anxiety that comes with retirement and provide peace of mind as you enter your golden years.
+You may be eligible to contribute much more through catch-up contributions if you’re above 50 — or have more than 15 years of service for a 403(b) plan.
+More than the standard $22,500, you could contribute up to $30,000 this year to your 401(k).
+By doing so, you can supercharge your retirement savings if you have the extra cash.

 More From GOBankingRates